timjogorman/RicherEventDescription/guidelines.md

 \begin{itemize
 - One casual way to test this is what lexical term would be used in a repeated version of the same.
-If you constantly talk about ``John's insatiable hunger for more donuts'', one might refer to that hunger as ``that hunger'', but not by ``those donuts''.
+If you constantly talk about "John's insatiable hunger for more donuts", one might refer to that hunger as "that hunger", but not by "those donuts".
 \end{itemize
 - For verb phrases and adjective phrases this will be simple, and there is no need to think of things in terms of \textsc{syntactic head}s